cortical-iv/salted_vex_milk/readme.md

 - Make sure there is consistgent naming for endpoint helper functions (extract_X) not (make_list) or whatever, make it consiste.
 - Set logging settings to be reasonable.

+## Deploy
+- Deploy to heroku (migrate etc)
+- run refresh database there
+- Set up megarefresh command to run on heroko, and not all the individual commands (remove those)
+- Test on phone on two browsers.

 ## To do (maybe, or next project)
+- redirect pvpstats/ to pvpstats/blah/
 - It is super inefficient to have to change the list of stats in tables, models, forms, utils, views, and template dropdown when you make a single change in your stat(s).
 This is a gross violation of DRY.
 It would be *really* nice to fix this.
 - Set up to develop on multiple computers (windows and ubuntu).
 - Prestige nightfalls: check getactivityhistory for one of bruin's characters: